ipfs/ipfs-docs/docs/install/command-line.md

    ```

    > :warning:
-   > Ensure that you download and install the appropriate binary, as the binary for an Intel-based system will not work on a system with Apple Silicon, and vice-versa.
+   > Ensure that you download and install the appropriate binary, as the binary for an Intel-based system won't work on a system with Apple Silicon, and vice-versa.

    - _If you are using hardware with Apple Silicon, download the `darwin-arm64` binary._ For example, to download the IPFS binary for `Kubo v0.17.0` for an Apple-based system, run the following command: